mirkopiani98/Orchard_planting_system/README.md

 if you found this code usefull please leave a ⭐ and don't forget to reach me out on LinkedIn: [Mirko Piani](https://www.linkedin.com/in/mirko-piani-7b411a1a2/)

+# Citation
+If you make use of this program, please cite it as:
+* Piani, M. (2023).
+Orchard_planting_system (Version 1.0.0) [Computer software]. https://doi.org/https://doi.org/10.5281/zenodo.7542352

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7542352.svg)](https://doi.org/10.5281/zenodo.7542352)